 VISAS AND IMMIGRATION Applying for a visa If you are not an EU national, or you do not hold leave to remain in France, you will need a student visa before coming to France.
 Putting together your visa application may seem daunting at first, but the good news is that the application itself is relatively straightforward.
 Please note visa applications cannot be submitted more than three months prior to the start of your arrival in France.
 If your programme begins in mid-September, you should aim to begin your application in early June.
 If your programme begins in mid-January, you should aim to begin your application in early October.
 Once you have accepted your offer of a place, the Paris Office will automatically send you a visa support letter drafted in French.
-Register with Campus France if required The French Higher Education Ministry requires the residents of certain countries to obtain pre-authorisation before submitting their student visa application.
-Countries affected by this separate Campus France procedure (in French: procédure Études en France) can be found here: www.campusfrance.org/en/application-etudes-en-france-procedure.
-Countries affected include the United States, India, Russia, Turkey, Japan, China and the United Kingdom.
-Please note that the residents of countries that are not on the Campus France list (eg Canada) do NOT need to register with Campus France.
+Register with Campus France if required The French Higher Education Ministry requires the residents of most non-EU countries to obtain pre-authorisation before submitting their student visa application.
+Countries affected by this separate Campus France procedure (in French: procédure Études en France) can be found here: www.campusfrance.org/en/ application-etudes-en-franceprocedure.
 Campus France assesses the validity of your educational credentials and also your genuine interest in pursuing a degree programme located in France.
 You create an account and upload copies of your transcripts and degrees earned, at which point Campus France will provide clearance for you to move forward with your visa application.
-Please note that there is a fee for this service.
-Please keep the receipt for your Campus France fee as vou will need to produce it later when you formally apply for your visa with the French consulate.
-If you are required to register with Campus France, the Paris Office will send you separate instructions on how to complete the registration process.
+Please note that there is a fee of roughly 100€for this service.
+Please keep the receipt for your Campus France fee as you will need to produce it later when you formally apply for vour visa with the French consulate.
+If you are required to register with Campus France, the Kent Paris Office will send you separate instructions on how to complete the registration process.
 Types of visa There are two categories of student visa: short-term visas, available for stays of 90 days and under, and long-term visas, for periods of 90 days or more.
 If you are applying for one of our year-long programmes in France, you will apply for a long-stay (sometimes called an extended stay) student visa.
 Please note that UK nationals who do not hold what is known as a 'UK Withdrawal Agreement from the European Union' residence permit will be required to apply for a student visa.
 Apply for your visa online The French Government introduced a new online visa application service in April 2021.
-Anyone applying for a French student visa will first register through the France-Visas portal, accessible here: france-visas.gouv.fr/en US/web/france-visas/ma-demande-en-ligne After registering for your visa, your visa application will be despatched to the local French consulate serving your jurisdiction.
+Anyone applying for a French student visa will first register through the France-Visas portal, accessible here: france-visas.gouv.fr/ en\US/web/france-visas/ After registering for your visa, your visa application will be despatched to the local French consulate serving your jurisdiction.
 Please remember to apply for your visa in good time; applying too late might mean that you will not have your visa in time for the beginning of your programme.
 Documents you will need The consulate will expect you to submit an application and provide copies of your passport, Campus France clearance (if relevant) and proof of travel to France (airline ticket, etc).
-Demonstrating your income In some cases, French consulates require you to prove that you have sufficient financial resources for your year in France.
+Demonstrating your income You will be required to prove that you have sufficient financial resources for your year in France.
 Please follow the instructions indicated in the visa portal.
 VISAS AND IMMIGRATION (CONT)